Going cross country? Be sure to drop by the best campgrounds in Iowa and experience one of the best camping in the midwest!

 Where to Camp in the Hawkeye State

-But that doesn’t mean there aren’t some great hidden gems here.
+But it doesn’t mean there aren’t some great hidden gems here.
 Iowa’s topography of plains and gentle, rolling hills makes it perfect for stargazing or watching a stunning sunset.

-Combine that with the great fishing in its 13 natural lakes, and it’s not hard to see why it’s great to go on camping in Iowa.
+Combine with great fishing in its 13 natural lakes, it’s not hard to see why it’s great to go on camping in Iowa.
 It’s also a fantastic destination both for locals and for fellow Midwesterners seeking a quick getaway.

 Here are our picks for the best campgrounds in Iowa.

 Ledges offer 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
 Modern restrooms, showers, a trailer dump station, and a playground dots the campground.

 You can make advance campsite reservations online through the park reservation system.
 Half of the campsites are still available on a first-come, first-serve basis.

 2. Pikes Peak State Park – McGregor, Iowa

 Pikes Peak State Park is one of the most photographed places in Iowa.
 It is rich in natural, cultural and historical resources, and famed for its majestic views of the Mississippi River.